-The Master of Arts program in history requires a minimum of 30 s.h. of graduate credit and is offered with two options: one for students who plan to work toward the Ph.D., the other for students who do not.
-The two plans differ mainly in their concentration in fields: the Ph.D. track emphasizes development of research capabilities culminating in the essay; the non-Ph.D. track stresses breadth of learning.
+The Master of Arts program in history requires a minimum of 30 s.h. of graduate credit and is offered with two options: one that emphasizes the development of research capabilities culminating in a research essay that is designed to prepare students for doctoral studies, and one that stresses breadth of learning through course work.

-Requirements for the M.A. with non-Ph.D. track are similar to those for the Ph.D. track.
-Students must earn 24 s.h. of the minimum of 30 s.h. required for the degree in history or related field courses numbered 3000 or above.
-Students in this track are required to take HIST:6001 First-Year Graduate Colloquium during their first semester in the program.
+Students who choose the course work option must earn 24 s.h. of the minimum of 30 s.h. required for the degree in history or related field courses numbered 3000 or above.
+Students are required to take HIST:6001 First-Year Graduate Colloquium during their first semester in the program.
 They earn 12 s.h. in one major division of history and must include at least one readings or seminar course numbered 6000 or above.
 Students earn an additional 12 s.h. in history by taking 6 s.h. in each of two other divisions of history, or by taking 6 s.h. in one other division of history plus 6 s.h. in a related department; the additional 12 s.h. in history course work must include at least one readings or seminar course numbered 6000 or above.
-Students in the non-Ph.D. track are given the option to take an exam in their major division of history or write an essay; either is defended to a committee of three faculty members.
+Students must take an exam in their major division of history, which is defended to a committee of three faculty members.

 Applicants must meet the admission requirements of the Graduate College; see the Manual of Rules and Regulations of the Graduate College.